Chaendryn/GettingCleaningDataAssignment/README.md

    the resultant tidy data to a TAB delimited tidy.txt file in the working directory with the `write.table()` command.
 The data can be read back into R with the `read.table("tidydata.txt", header=TRUE)` command.
 2. Helper functions (see comments in the code for more detailed descriptions of each function.)
-   * `downloadUnzip()` - function to create the directory if it does not exist, download the dataset and unzip it in the right directory.
+   * `downloadUnzip()` - Function to create the directory if it does not exist, download the dataset and unzip it in the right directory.
    * `dataMerge()` - Function to read in the data from the files and merge them into a complete dataset for analysis.
    * `loadColNames()`  - Function to read in the measurement description names contained in the features file and make